miloofcroton/gats/README.md

 ### Working with images

 To rehash the above discussion of GraphQL, but specifically with the gatsby image plugin (even though GraphiQL makes it kinda self-documenting), see here: https://www.gatsbyjs.org/docs/working-with-images/

+### Adding content

+I'll flesh this out more in the future.
+For starters, I want to leave myself a link to the Netlify CMS widgets: https://www.netlifycms.org/docs/widgets/